Presidents of South Korea and Poland hold talks on security, war in Ukraine and business cooperation | Law-Order

 - Poland

-The South Korean president began a visit to Poland for two days of talks and meetings on global security, the war in neighbouring Ukraine, and developing bilateral business and defense ties.
+The two presidents watched as government ministers from both countries signed agreements on developing cooperation in infrastructure and modern technologies, as well as on cooperation in the future rebuilding of Ukraine, Poland's neighbour, which is fighting Russia's military invasion.

+Duda said Poland is seeking cooperation with South Korean companies in producing military equipment, like tanks, in Poland's armaments plants.

-President Yoon Suk Yeol was greeted Thursday by his Polish counterpart, Andrzej Duda, at the Presidential Palace, where they proceeded into talks.
-Yoon was also to meet with Poland's right-wing Prime Minister Mateusz Morawiecki and speakers of both chambers of parliament.
+He said prospects for developing bilateral economic ties are ''excellent.''
+Yoon also met with Poland's right-wing Prime Minister Mateusz Morawiecki and was to meet speakers of both chambers of parliament.

+On Friday, Yoon and Duda are to address a Polish-Korean economic forum.

 Among the purchased equipment, some of which has already arrived in Poland, are Korea's K9 howitzers, K2 tanks, Chunmoo missile launchers and FA-50 training and fighter jets.